ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 This is to improve the interoperability of already consolidated practices, such as the one of writing [OpenAPI documents](#OAS) in YAML.

-{{ex-fragid}} provides a non exhaustive list of examples that could help understanding interoperability issues related to fragment identifiers.
+{{ex-fragid}} provides a non-exhaustive list of examples that could help understand interoperability issues related to fragment identifiers.

 # Security Considerations